Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Many people today survive cancer, but some people do not.
 For some people who survive cancer, sometimes cancer can come back.
 You may wonder what will happen to your family if the cancer comes back or if your loved one dies.

 Death.
 When a loved one has cancer, there is a chance that he or she will die.
 You may be very scared about this.
 Your loved one is probably scared too.
 If one of your parents has cancer, you may wonder what will happen to you if that parent dies.
 Chances are, your ill parent has thought about that.
 Talk about how you feel.
 If you feel funny talking about death with your loved one who has cancer, talk to someone else, such as your other parent, a relative, or a teacher.

 Cancer returns.
-Sometimes doctors think that they have cured cancer, but it comes back.
+Sometimes healthcare providers think that they have cured cancer, but it comes back.
 When cancer comes back to the same spot, it's called a recurrence.
 If cancer comes back and spreads to another part of the body, it's called metastasis.
 For very few people, a new cancer can develop after the first cancer is cured.
 This is called a second cancer.
 When cancer recurs or spreads, it usually means that the cancer is serious, and your loved one will probably need stronger treatment.
 Again, it's important to talk about how you feel.
 It may help to talk to a counselor.